mjpancake/mjpancake.github.io/docs/cpp-old.md

   - Good: `(a && b) || c`
 - [EX-7] Do not rely on the precedence between bitwise operators and always use parenthesises.
+- [EX-8] If a `?:` expression is broken to multiple lines, keep the `?` and the `:` aligned at the same column index.
+- [EX-9] If a function call is broken to multiple lines, keep all arguments' column indices less than or equal to the first argument's column index.

 ## Other